open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/getting-started/day-1/index.md

 - Write [Knowledge Center](/how-to-guides/data-collaboration/knowledge-center) articles associated with data assets to document key information for your team, such as technical details, business context, and best practices.
 - Review the different [Data Insights Reports](/how-to-guides/data-insights/report) on Data Assets, App Analytics, KPIs, and [Cost Analysis](/how-to-guides/data-insights/cost-analysis) to understand the health, utilization, and costs of your data estate.
 - Build no-code workflows with [Metadata Automations](https://www.youtube.com/watch?v=ug08aLUyTyE&ab_channel=OpenMetadata) to add attributes like owners, tiers, domains, descriptions, glossary terms, and more to data assets, as well as propagate them using column-level lineage for more automated data management.

-You can also review additional [How-To Guides](/how-to-guides) on popular topics like data discovery, data quality, and data governance.